 According to Prairie View Panther reporter Tony Browne, “the students realized the pain and suffering that our ancestors went through as they stood in the presence of the many graves of men, women, and children.
-A variety of tombstones, crude markers and sunken-in areas of earth are silent reminders of the agony, torment, anguish, and nauseating misery that our forefathers and mothers endured, in hopes that we would live a better life…The slave cemetery is a place for us to go and pay respect as well as reflect on our conditions as a people both in the past and at the present.”
+A variety of tombstones, crude markers and sunken-in areas of earth are silent reminders of the agony, torment, anguish, and nauseating misery that our forefathers and mothers endured, in hopes that we would live a better life.

-Frank Jackson, the longtime mayor of the city of Prairie View, also led students across the soil of African slave roots in Waller County, and he declared, "This is the same path that over 200 years ago was walked by 150 young African slaves.”
-As the students began the short journey to the wooden area of the hidden cemetery, some of them complained about the distance while others backed away because of fear.
+Frank Jackson, the longtime mayor of the city of Prairie View, also led students across the soil of African slave roots in Waller County, "This is the same path that over 200 years ago was walked by 150 young African slaves.”
+As the students began the short journey to the wooden area of the hidden cemetery, some of them complained about the distance to the burial ground.
+Others backed away out of fear.
 Jackson explained, "The known yardage of the cemetery is unknown," and the lives of the enslaved interments have been forgotten as if they never lived.
-Jackson exclaimed, "Wyatt Chapel cemetery is a great legacy that will allow future generations to understand their past."

 Lastly, Gregory Bevels, a former student and reporter for the Prairie View Panther, agreed with Jackson and exhorted, “Without the efforts of those individuals held as slaves, whose blood, sweat, and tears have been poured into the land we walk on each day, this university might not have become a reality.
 The individuals buried in the Wyatt Chapel cemetery are truly gone.
 What are the students and faculty of Prairie View A&M University going to do in order to make sure they are not forgotten?”